Simpleyyt/jekyll-theme-next/_posts/2020-06-21-Quantum circuits simplification and ZX-calculus.md

 Quantum computing uses the principles of quantum mechanics for computing.
 To describe quantum algorithms, we often use the quantum circuit model which is the analog of the classical logic circuit model.
 Quantum circuits are consist of a set of basic quantum gates such as Pauli X, Y, Z gate, Hadamard gate, T gate, CNOT gate.

 In general, there will be lots of equivalent quantum circuits representing the same operation.
 At the viewpoint of quantum hardware, one wishes to find the circuit that minimizing the usage of hardware resources.
-Unfortunately, finding the most desired circuit is a very hard problem in computational complexity, as checking the equivalence between two quantum circuits is coQMA-hard (quantum analog of coNP).
+Unfortunately, finding the most desired circuit is a very hard problem in computational complexity, as checking the equivalence between two quantum circuits is coQMA-hard (quantum analog of coNP) [^1],[^2].
 Despite this, we still have some heuristic efficient algorithms for quantum circuits simplification.
 In this blog post, I will introduce a powerful tool for this problem, ZX-calculus.

 A quantum circuit is a graph representing tensor products and matrices products.
 For example, this is the circuits representing
 $$